 This tier improves legal defensibility by documenting what records were considered and how they support the medical opinion.

 Best for: Prior denials; complex medical histories; claims requiring stronger supporting analysis.
+This is our most commonly selected option.

 Best for: Complex histories; contested claims; cases where direct physician discussion adds clarity or strength; those seeking high-level support.